 A Fortune 500 company may have a sizeable legal department and a significant budget for legal expenditures.
 Most small businesses don’t have legal departments or budgets to hire lawyers to pursue legitimate claims.
 I frequently talk with small business owners about a potential lawsuit but they’re weary of pursuing it because of the cost of hiring lawyers.
 While each case is different, I have represented businesses and individuals with fee agreements that minimize the financial impact of litigation on clients.
-Some contracts include a prevailing party attorney fee provision while some claims brought under certain Florida statutes include a prevailing party attorney fee provision.
-In addition, I’ve represented clients on a contingency fee basis and mixed contingency/flat-fee basis for business-related claims.
-It’s always important that the case has merit and the potential defendant has collectable assets.
+In addition, some contracts include a prevailing party attorney fee provision while some claims brought under certain Colorado statutes or federal law include a prevailing party attorney fee provision which can shift the cost for the litigation to the opposing party.

 Business works best when people are paid for the results they achieve.
 With a business or commercial litigation contigency fee model, the client only pays for results.